Azure-Samples/azure-vector-database-samples/README.md

 The samples are consistent across different vector database technologies to ensure they are easy to follow and facilitate the comparison of different options.

 The *common* folder has sample code to generate embeddings.
-These embeddings are later used in the tech specfic samples for ingestion and vector search.
+These embeddings are later used in the technology specific samples for ingestion and vector search.

 - generate_embeddings.ipynb

-    - create text embeddings
-    - create document embeddings (including chunking)
-    - create image embeddings
+  Notebook to generate embeddings from simple text, documents and images

-Each technology ample follows the following structure.
+Each technology specific sample follows the following structure.

 - *technology_name*.bicep

+  Sample bicep script to spin up the particular vector database in Azure.
 - *[technology_name]*_ingestion.ipynb

-    - create table/index with vector field
-    - implement index
-    - ingestion of text, document and image embeddings
-    - incremental ingestion
+  Notebook to create table with vector field, implement index (HNSW etc.) and ingest the embeddings.

 - *[technology_name]*_vector_query.ipynb

-    - Simple vector search
-    - Metadata filtering with vector search
-    - Cross column vector search
-    - Hybrid search
-    - Document search
-    - Image search
-    - Recall measurement
+  Notebook to demonstrate vector search examples, like simple vector search, including metadata filtering, Cross column vector search, hybrid search,recall measurement etc.

 ## Code Samples